simondiep/quiplash-js/README.md

 - allow side-voting for creative answers
 - consider converting REST endpoint into websocket call
 - better instructions for those that haven't played before
-- On score screen, recap the most voted answer and prompt
 - A way to shorten the URL to something like qqq.herokuapp.com
 - Each player has own avatar and color (up to 8)
 - Show on host screen which specific players need to look at their devices